khushi1725/SORTING_VISUALIZATION_MAIN/README.md

 # SORTING_VISUALIZATION_MAIN
 Developed this site using HTML,CSS and Javascript.
-To see how different visualization algorithms work.
+To see how different sorting algorithms work.